mebeim/aoc/2019/README.md

 the neighbor cells around the starting position, with a distance of `1`.
 We will use a [`deque`][py-collections-deque] from the [`collections`][py-collections] module as our queue.
-A `deque` (double-ended queue) is nothing more than a list that supports very fast append and remove operations from each of its ends.
+A `deque` (double-ended queue) is nothing more than a list that supports very fast append and remove operations on both ends.

 To determine which neighbors of a cell can be visited (excluding walls), we can write a simple helper function (we'll make it a generator, since it's usually